2017’s Best Airlines

-WalletHub used government data to analyze the 10 largest U.S. airlines as well as three regional carriers across 13 key metrics, such as cancellations and delays, complaints and in-flight comfort.
-Although this report concentrates on non-price aspects of the flying experience, costs were considered to a small extent so as to be fair in grading the in-flight experience.
-After all, it wouldn’t be right to penalize an airline that charges for drinks, for example, when its tickets are far cheaper than an airline offering free in-flight refreshments.
-You can find the full results below.
+WalletHub compared the 10 largest U.S. airlines, plus two regional carriers, in 13 important categories.
+They range from cancellation and delay rates to baggage mishaps and in-flight comfort.
+And while this report focuses on non-price aspects of the flying experience, costs were considered in relation to in-flight amenities for the sake of fairness.
+For example, it wouldn’t be right to penalize an airline that charges for drinks, when its tickets are far cheaper than an airline offering free in-flight refreshments.

-Most & Least Economical … Spirit and ExpressJet are the best airlines for budget flyers, while American, Delta and Southwest are the worst
+Cheapest Airline … Spirit and Frontier are the best airlines for budget flyers

-Most & Least Satisfactory … Alaska Airlines had the lowest consumer-complaint rate in the industry in 2015, while Spirit had the highest complaint rates
+Most Satisfactory Airline … Southwest Airlines had the lowest consumer-complaint rate in the industry in 2016, while Frontier and Spirit had the highest complaint rates by far.

 The tables below illustrate the number of points that each airline received based on the scoring system defined in the methodology.